-Since 2016 all staff have been required to complete mandatory compliance training on induction and then on an annual basis that includes an awareness of modern slavery and human trafficking.
+Since 2016 all staff have been required to complete mandatory compliance training on induction, and then on an annual basis.
+The training includes a module on modern slavery and human trafficking.
 We have in place a key performance indicator that requires no less than 85% of our workforce to have successfully completed this compliance training at any point in time.

-All Whistl employees and management who have direct responsibility for supply chain management are provided with appropriate training on human trafficking and slavery, particularly with respect to mitigating risk within our supply chains.
+All Whistl employees and management who have direct responsibility for supply chain management are provided with appropriate training on human trafficking and slavery, particularly with respect to eliminating risk within our supply chains.